 We are OPEN.
 Remote and In Person appointments available.
 Schedule Now!

-Types of debt that can usually be eliminated under a Chapter 7 bankruptcy include:
+Types of debt that can usually be paid off with a Chapter 13 bankruptcy filing include:

 If you’ve fallen behind on loan payments, a Chapter 13 could be a viable option to make repayment more manageable while still keeping your property and assets.

 To qualify for a Chapter 13 bankruptcy, you must show that you have the means to pay down debts over time, whether through income, proceeds from a property sale, Social Security payments, pension income, or a variety of other sources.
 A bankruptcy attorney can review the acceptable forms of payment with you and the best way to succeed in a debt repayment plan that is affordable an effective.